Types of wound healing

-Your doctors and nurses will do everything they can to prevent your wound from becoming infected, but it’s important that you know how to tell if you’re developing an infection after you go home.
+Your doctors and nurses will do everything they can to prevent your wound from becoming infected.
+But it’s important that you know how to spot if you’re developing an infection after you go home.
 If your wound becomes infected, it may:

 - become more painful